Raw Diets for Dogs

 Advocates of raw diets believe that, because domestic dogs evolved from wolves and other wild canids, we should emulate the diet of their ancestors.
 They propose that dogs’ bodies digest raw foods better than processed products such as the grain-based, dry pellets many modern pet owners provide.
 Wild dogs do not eat grains, and raw diet advocates argue that they are not equipped to extract nutrition from such sources.
 High preservative, sodium, and dye contents are also noted as shortcomings of conventional diets.
 Additionally, many pet owners cite marked improvement in their pets’ overall health upon switching to a raw diet.
 Reduced allergy problems, shinier coats, increased energy, cleaner teeth, better breath, superior pregnancy management, and increased life span are among the benefits reported.

-What are the Drawbacks of a Raw Diet?
+What are the Drawbacks of a Raw Meat Diet for Dogs?

 The risk of pathogens is primary among skeptics’ concerns.
 Uncooked or undercooked meat carries the risk of Salmonella, E. coli, and Listeria monocytogenes, along with other potential pathogens.
 Organizations including the United States Federal Drug Administration (FDA), the Centers for Disease Control and Prevention (CDC), and the American Veterinary Medical Association (AVMA)1 have suggested that the risks of raw diets outweigh the potential benefits.
 A two-year study by the FDA Center for Veterinary Medicine evaluated over 1,000 kinds of cat and dog food, 196 of them commercially available raw varieties.
 Of these 196, 15 tested positive for Salmonella and 32 positive for L. momocytogenes.
 Only one of the other approximately 800 food varieties contained these pathogens.2 Ingesting Salmonella, E.coli, or L. monocytogenes can make your pet very ill, causing gastrointestinal distress, vomiting, dehydration, weight loss, fever, and shock.
 If your dog displays any these symptoms, consult your veterinarian to develop a health care recovery plan.